TrainingJob

 After successful deployment, your model will be deployed on Baseten, where you can run inference requests and evaluate performance.
 See Calling Your Model for more details.

-To download the files you saved to the checkpointing directory, you can run truss train get_checkpoint_urls [--job-id=<job_id>]
+To download the files you saved to the checkpointing directory or understand the file structure, you can run truss train get_checkpoint_urls [--job-id=<job_id>]

 to get a JSON file containing presigned URLs for each training job.